mongodb/mongo-php-driver/CONTRIBUTING.md

 ```
 $ cd src/libmongocrypt
 $ git fetch
-$ git checkout 1.0.1
+$ git checkout 1.3.0
 $ make libmongocrypt-version-current
 ```

-Package dependencies in  `config.m4` must also be updated, as do the sources in the PECL generation script.
+Package dependencies in  `config.m4` must also be updated (either manually or with `scripts/update-submodule-sources.php`), as do the sources in the PECL generation script.

 ## Releasing